eedeebee/trello-fun/README.md

      Secret: yyyyyyyyyyyyy
      Token: xxxxxxxxxxxxxxxxxxxx

-See Trello API authentication details.
+See Trello API authentication details, in particular, [getting a key and a token](https://trello.com/docs/gettingstarted/index.html#getting-an-application-key).

 The key and secret are used for read only activities.
-The token needs to be a read/write capable token and is only needed and used by the am.py utility
+The token needs to be a read/write capable token.

+## Add member to organization boards

+Examples:

+    ./add-member-to-org-boards.py --help
+    ./add-member-to-org-boards.py --member kristinyamauchi --namePattern Engineering
+    ./add-member-to-org-boards.py --member kristinyamauchi --namePattern "Team Tea"  --role admin

-## Assign Members
+## Copy Board Members

+Examples:

+    ./cp-members.py --help
-    ./am.py -h --sourceBoardID [ID] --boardID [ID]
+    ./cp-members.py --sourceBoardID [ID] --boardID [ID]

 Copies all users and admins from source board to the specified board.